Bad Skincare: Toxins & Irritants

-Let’s take a look at the qualities of products that disrupt skin health, especially during cancer treatment.
+What defines skincare that is not recommended during cancer treatment?
+Let’s take a look at the qualities of bad skincare products that disrupt skin and whole body health.

 Harvard Health states that FDA regulations do not guarantee that ingredients in beauty products are harmless.
 According to Dr. Kathryn M. Rexrode, chief of the Division of Women's Health, “products are tested to make sure they don't cause short-term problems, such as skin irritation.
 But they're not tested for long-term safety.